There’s a good reason we spend up to a third of our lives in bed: a direct link between sleep and health.

-For many parts of the world, the siesta is part of daily life.
-Shop doors close at 2:30 pm to give everyone time to recharge.
+Studies show a 30-minute afternoon nap combined with moderate exercise in the evening helps improve sleep.
 “There’s a biological reason you’re usually tempted to take naps in the afternoon,” Breus says.
 “Our bodies are designed to take long stretches of sleep at night, followed by a brief midday rest.
 The best time to take a nap is between 1:00 and 3:00 pm, when your body temperature drops and your melatonin levels rise.”
-Nappers, he says, reap the benefits of improved concentration, enhanced memory, improved mood and improved physical performance.
+Nappers, he says, reap the benefits of greater concentration, enhanced memory, better mood and improved physical performance.